roomsiejones/portfolioV3/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

 The aim of this was to update my portfolio page and other professional materials to be employer-ready.
-In this, links to LinkedIn, my resume, my GIHUB, and a deployed portfolio website with at least 1 project and 2 homeworks have been included.
+In this, links to LinkedIn, my resume, my GITHUB, and a deployed portfolio website with at least 1 project and 2 homeworks have been included.

 HTML, CSS, SASS, and JavaScript